Frequently Asked Questions

 The aircraft lights are a holdover from the “legacy CSL” support and are unlikely to be “fixed”.
 CSLs developed using “new-style” models (which use the X-Plane’s standard OBJ8 format) do not use these old lights and generally look a lot better.

-Further to this, “legacy CSL” models are now deprecated, and support will be removed when X-Plane implements alternate (non-OpenGL) rendering methods.
+Further to this, “legacy CSL” models are now deprecated, and support will be removed in XSB 3.0.

 Why don’t I see the right airplanes out the window.

 This generally comes down to one of a few specific issues.

 - Your installed CSL set has to have a suitable model with livery installed.